MahtHdz/smbios-uuid-cpp/README.md

    - Select **Console Application** and set the project name.

 2. **Add Source Code**:
-   - Replace the content of the generated `main.cpp` with the provided code.
+   - Replace the content of the generated `smbios-uuid.cpp` with the provided code.

 3. **Configure Project Settings** (if necessary):
    - Ensure the project is set to use C++11 or higher standard.